MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/configure-actions.md

 > [!IMPORTANT]
 >  If you’re creating an action to include as part of a solution that will be distributed, create it in the context of the solution.
 Go to **[Settings](/powerapps/maker/model-driven-apps/advanced-navigation#settings)** > **Solutions** and locate the unmanaged solution that this action will be part of.
 Then, in the menu bar, select **New** > **Process**.
 This ensures that the customization prefix associated with the name of the action will be consistent with other components in the solution.
 After you create the action, you can’t change the prefix.

- Like realtime workflow processes, actions have the following properties in the **Create Process** dialog box.
+ Like real-time workflow processes, actions have the following properties in the **Create Process** dialog box.

  **Process name**
  After you enter a name for the process, a unique name will be created for it by removing any spaces or special characters from the process name.